-- (xvii) The Company has incurred cash losses in the current and immediately preceding financial years amounting to Rs.
-16.81 million and Rs.
-8.56 million respectively. - (xviii) There has been no resignation of the statutory auditors during the year.
+The Company has not incurred any cash loss in the current year.
+However there was cash loss in the immediately preceding financial year amounting to Rs.
+1.14 million.

+- (xviii) There has been no resignation of the statutory auditors during the period.
 Accordingly, reporting under clause 3(xviii) of the Order is not applicable to the Company. - On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) According to the information and explanations given to us, The Company does not fulfill the criteria as specified under section 135(1) of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 and according, reporting under clause (xx) of the Order is not applicable to the Company. - (xxi) The Company is not required to prepare Consolidated Financial Statements.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) The Company has not undertaken any ongoing projects in relation to its CSR activities.
+Accordingly, reporting under clause 3(xx)(b) of the Order is not applicable to the Company. - (xxi) The Company is not required to prepare Consolidated Financial Statements.
 Accordingly, reporting under clause 3(xxi) of the Order is not applicable to the Company.